Yes, America's Anchorman is away this week, and this is your undocumented anchor man, Mark Stein, sitting in.

 It is.

-Okay, well that you you're thinking you're thinking ahead.
+Okay, well, you're thinking ahead.

-Why just uh sell it, burn it, burn the house down, sell it as an empty lot.
+Burn the house down, sell it as an empty lot.

-You are an i a genius, Mark.
+You are a genius, Mark.

-That line that line rather gives the game away.
+That line rather gives the game away.

-Um Mark, uh you're you're right.
+Mark, you're right.

-This is getting out of hand in that thing.
+This is getting out of hand.

-In the end we just take this stuff.
+In the end, we just take this stuff.

 We take it incrementally.